CameronMaciejewski/GRP6HCIHW1/README.md

 Run 'ruby/query_program.rb' to perform each query, passing the letter corresponding to the query as an argument.
 For example, to run query (c), you would enter "ruby ruby/query_program.rb c".

 A brief summary of each query follows:
--a) Prints the total number of users that are from the state of Nebraska -b) Prints the total number of users who sent messages from 8am to 9am (inclusive) -c) Prints the total number of users from Nebraska who sent messages from 8am to 9am.
+* a) Prints the total number of users that are from the state of Nebraska
+* b) Prints the total number of users who sent messages from 8am to 9am (inclusive)
+* c) Prints the total number of users from Nebraska who sent messages from 8am to 9am.
--d) Prints the user from Nebraska who has sent the most messages from 8am to 9am.
+* d) Prints the user from Nebraska who has sent the most messages from 8am to 9am.